HeardLibrary/digital-scholarship/script/python/structures.md

     b.
 Instead of just printing the five cards, use `.append()` to add them to another list called `hand`.
 Print the whole hand list.

     2. In a [famous story](http://wbilljohnson.com/journal/math/gauss.htm), the young mathematician Karl Gauss's teacher assigned him the task of adding all of the numbers from 1 to 100, with the intention of keeping him busy for a while.
 It didn't work because in a few moments, Gauss calculated the answer, 5050, using some clever thinking.
 However, if Gauss were in school now, he could just write a Python script to do the calculation.
-Write a script using `range()` to add all the numbers from 1 up to any number that you choose.
+Write a script using `range()` to add all the numbers from 1 up to any number that you choose.  *Note: if you use the `input()` function to get the person's number, you'll need to use the `int()` function to turn the entered string into an integer number.*

     3. a.
 Print the words of "Stopping by Woods on a Snowy Evening" in reverse order.
 You can get the poem as a string [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/poetry.py).
 You will need to iterate using an index rather than iterating the words directly.

     b.
 Concatenate all of the words with spaces between them.
 Can you put line breaks and stansas in what you think are the right places?

 ----
 Revised 2019-02-04